 Tension can be reduced by performing some relaxation exercises.
 Listed below are a couple to get you started:

-- You do NOT need to get rid of anxiety and tension!
+You do NOT need to get rid of all anxiety and tension.
 Channel the energy into concentration and expressiveness.

 Keep cool if a questioner disagrees with you.
 You are a professional!
 No matter how hard you try, not everyone in the world will agree with you!